RumbleDB/hep-iris-benchmark-scripts/README.md

 ## Data

-### TODO(Ingo): Produce instructions on generating the data

-We also provide a script for generating the large scale factors for the `parquet` version of the dataset by using the base dataset several times.
-The script is located in `common/generate_aws_data.sh` You do not need to run this script unless you wish to do so (make sure to change the bucket addresses), as it is just for demonstrative purposes.

-### Available Datasets

 Our data is stored in S3 at the bucket address `s3://hep-adl-ethz`.
+For more information on how these datasets are obtained, please see the [`datasets/README.md`](datasets/README.md).
 There are several flavors of the dataset, each stored in their own directories:

 * `hep-csv/` - contains the `csv` version of the dataset.
 * `hep-parquet/` - contains the `parquet` version of the dataset.